DurgaRamireddy/Custom-SOAR-Pipeline-with-AI-Triage/README.md

 > ⚠️ **Disclaimer:** This project was conducted entirely in an isolated VMware lab environment for educational purposes only.
 No real systems, networks, or individuals were targeted.
 All IP addresses are private VMware addresses that exist solely within the local lab.

+> See [LICENSE](#license) - This repo is public for viewing and reference; code and findings are not licensed for reuse without attribution.

 ---

 ## TL;DR